Make a jean quilt

 With my three layers in place on the floor, I then started pinning them together with large safety pins.
 I put one pin in each square, so that I could be sure the layers weren’t going to slide around on me.

 The next step was to actually quilt the fabric.
 This involves sewing all three layers together, using some pattern for the stitching.
 I again opted for machine sewing, and I knew that I wanted to follow the pattern of the squares.
 I decided to sew long diagonal rows of stitches across the entire quilt, matching the diagonal seams along each square.
-Figure 3 shows the stitch lines marked in yellow, so that you can see how I did it.
 I just fed the quilt through the machine over and over, until the whole thing was covered in diagonal stitch lines.

 The only thing left now was finishing off the seams.
 First I trimmed the layer of batting that stuck out so that there was about 1 inch showing all the way around.
 I then cut the red bandanna fabric so that it stuck out 2 inches beyond that (3 inches total).
 I then folded the red fabric over the exposed batting, folding the edge of the red under for a nice seam, and making sure that it went in far enough to cover at least 1/2 inch of the jeans.
 I pinned that down and took it back to the sewing machine, where I ran a line of stitching all the way around, securing the seams in place.

-The finished quilt (Fig 4-6) is unbelievably tough, durable, and warm.
+The finished quilt is unbelievably tough, durable, and warm.
 It’s also quite beautiful and fun!
 The denim is so heavy that it covers you well and warms you up quickly.
-I’ve had this quilt for years, and it’s my favorite blanket in the house.